elixir-ecto/tds/README.md

   port: 1433,
   execution_mode: :executesql
 ```
 This will skip calling `sp_prepare` and query will be executed using `sp_executesql` instead.
-Please note that only single  execution mode can be set at the time and SQL will probably use single execution plan (since it is NOT estimated by checking data density!).
+Please note that only one execution mode can be set at a time, and SQL Server will probably use single execution plan (since it is NOT estimated by checking data density!).

-## Connecting to SQL Instances
+## Connecting to SQL Server Instances

-Tds supports SQL instances by passing `instance: "instancename"` to the connection options.
+Tds supports SQL Server instances by passing `instance: "instancename"` to the connection options.
 Since v1.0.16, additional connection parameters are:
   - `:set_language` - check stored procedure output `exec sp_helplanguage` name column value should be used here
   - `:set_datefirst` - number in range `1..7`